UW-CTRL/AA548-spr2024/bite-size-notes/Week6C-OptimalControl-MohammadT.md

 $$ \ \frac{d}{dt}h(x) \leq \alpha(h(x)) + \beta(u) \ $$

+α(⋅) and β(⋅) are functions selected based on the specific application, system dynamics, and desired control or safety requirements.

 #### Example:

 Consider a scenario involving a quadcopter drone navigating within a constrained indoor environment.
 Here, the CBF h(x) could be defined to ensure that the distance between the drone and any obstacle remains above a certain threshold.
 Should the drone approach too close to an obstacle, the CBF would enact corrective actions, adjusting control inputs such as velocity or orientation to steer the drone away and maintain a safe distance.
 Thus, CBFs effectively serve as safety mechanisms, averting collisions and ensuring the secure operation of autonomous systems.